alphanumeric3/special-umbrella/README.md

 # ap-research

-Counting certain APs around me using Kismet & its API.
+Repo for when I walked around counting WiFi APs for an SSID.

-Very simple for now, I just walk around with Kismet and check the API using collect.py.
+It's very simple for now, I just walk around with Kismet running, and query the BSSID/MAC, SSID and manufacturer.

-This came from a conversation I had about how many WiFi access points my college has!
+This came from a conversation I had about how many access points a building has!

-Other methods I could try:
-- Using NetworkManager, grep, uniq and other small tools to build a list.
-But Kismet offers more info which I could use in the future
-- Using Kismet's wardriving override, it outputs to a CSV (.wiglecsv) so it's convenient to parse.
-This takes the script I made out of the equation, because it doesn't work in wardriving mode.
+## How to use

+1. Run Kismet.
+You can use the (hopefully) included wardriving config with `--override wardrive -T kismet` to only collect WiFi networks, and not devices connected.

+2. Then run `./query.sh <name of db> <ssid to look for>`.
+The name of the database is the newly created `.kismet` file.
+I like running this with `watch -n 0.5 -d ./query.sh <db> <ssid>`.

+## collect.py

+collect.py is a previous method for this.
+It uses Kismet's API instead, and shows the amount of associated devices per AP (doesn't work in wardriving mode).